Detailed Explanation of Advanced Settings

 Warning

-Performing frame filling and super-resolution simultaneously will consume more video memory, and insufficient video memory may cause the task to fail.
+Performing VFI and super-resolution simultaneously will consume more video memory, and insufficient video memory may cause the task to fail.

-If the video memory is less than 10G, it is recommended to use Encode to complete the super-resolution first, and then perform frame filling.
+If the video memory is less than 10G, it is recommended to press Encode button to complete the super-resolution first, and then perform VFI in another task.

-Perform frame filling first, and then perform super-resolution (this usually slows down the speed, but reduces the video memory usage and often achieves better results).
+Perform VFI first, and then perform super-resolution (this usually slows down the speed, but reduces the video memory usage and often achieves better results).

 Specify which graphics card to use for super-resolution.